Krasjet-Yu/YOLO-FaceV2/README.md

 ### Contact

-It can use for business inquiries or professional support requests.
+We use code's license is MIT License.
+The code can be used for business inquiries or professional support requests.